franceme/franceme.github.io/pages/experience.md

                 "TO":"12/19/2018",
                 "TEXT-DESC": [
-                    'Helped split the students into anonymized groups for a research study.', 'Helped the students out with their inqueries.', 'Graded various student assignments including the finals.'
+                    'Helped split the students into anonymized groups for a research study.', 'Helped the students out with their inquiries.', 'Graded various student assignments including the finals.'
                 ],
                 "SKILLS": [